 6. Admire the scenery but keep your eyes on the road

-7. Off-road driving is illegal
+7. Off-road driving in Iceland is illegal

 Yeah, so just don’t do it.
 Seriously don’t.
 Icelanders are very strict when it comes to off-road driving as they don’t want their precious scenery and landscapes ruined.
 Don’t even think about being the person that ruins them!
 If you spot something amazing in the distance and it’s off-road, consider parking somewhere safe and setting off on-foot.
 Hiking in Iceland is so worthwhile!